JayPeaa/milestone4/README.md

 #### User Stories

-- As the app developer I want to build an app which allowed users to share recipes in one convenient location.
+- As the app developer I want to build an app which allows users to share recipes in one convenient location.
-- As the app developer I want these recipes to be presented in a user friendly and secure way which allows users to only edit or delete their own recipes.
+- As the app developer I want these recipes to be presented in a user friendly way and secure environment which allows users to only edit or delete their own recipes.
-- As the app developer I want to create an app which was very visual with quirky animation and a move away from a traditional text-based navigation menu.
+- As the app developer I want to create an app which is aesthetically pleasing with quirky animation and a move away from a traditional text-based navigation menu.
 - As a user I want an easy to use online app to upload all my own recipes and learn of new recipes shared by other users.
 - As a user I want to have my own secure area and be able to easily reference any recipes I have personally added.
-- As a user I want to be able to find recipes faster than I would in a traditional cookbook and would like important information regarding allergies to be clearly displayed with the option to exclude recipes which contain certain allergens.
+- As a user I want to be able to find recipes faster than I would in a traditional cookbook and would like important information regarding allergens to be clearly displayed.
+I would also like a way to exclude recipes which contain certain allergens.
-- As a user I want to be able to see information such as, difficulty, time required to prepare and number of servings very quickly to enable me to make decisions quickly and I would also like to be able to select by course type.
+- As a user I want to be able to see information such as, difficulty, time required to prepare and number of servings very quickly to enable me to make efficient decisions and I would also like to be able to select by course type.
 This is very helpful when planning for dinner parties.

 ---